 Gaps in teeth are more commonly seen in children as many adults receive treatment as children to close their gaps.
 Gaps may result from either natural or behavioral causes.
-Plano cosmetic dentist Dr. Mark Sowell offers treatments for adults who wish to close gaps in their smile.
+Plano cosmetic dentist Dr. Mark Sowell offers treatments for adults who wish to close gaps in their smiles.

 As a child, you may develop gaps between your teeth as you grow and your jaw gets bigger while your baby teeth remain the same size.
 These gaps change once your baby teeth start to fall out and their larger permanent teeth move in to fill the spaces.

 Gaps in adult teeth are referred to as diastemas.
 Diastemas appear most often between the two upper front teeth, though they can occur between any two teeth.
 Diastemas are normal and, like gaps found in children, may result from a mismatch between jaw bone size and teeth size.

 If you are concerned about a gap in your teeth or have any questions, come in for a cosmetic consultation with Plano cosmetic dentist Dr. Mark Sowell, and he will be able to determine what has caused the gaps and how best to close your gaps.